dotnet/issue-labeler/README.md

 ### `labeler-predict-pulls.yml`

 Predict labels for pull requests as they are opened in the repository.
 This workflow can also be triggered manually to label ranges of pull request numbers.

+### `labeler-cache-retention.yml`

+Restores the Predictor app and the prediction models from cache, failing if any of the cache entries is missing.
+This workflow should be called on a daily cron schedule.